wfeliciano20/InventoryManagementReactWebClient/README.md

 # Full Stack Inventory Management System (React Frontend)

-This React + TypeScript + Vite application serves as the web frontend for a full stack inventory management system.
+This React + TypeScript + Vite application serves as the web frontend for a full-stack inventory management system.
 It's part of a capstone project for CS499 that includes:

 - Centralized Node.js backend server deployed on Azure
 - Native Android companion application